TaeHoonHer/23_Ministry-of-Oceans-and-Fisheries-Project/meeting/readme.md

 >> - Date : April 26th, 2023
 >> - Time : 19:00
 >> - Attendees : All personnel involved in the project

+# Team leader-led meeting - Every Wednesday / 10:30 PM
+- 05/03
+  - Front-End
+    - Desired functionalities
+    - Design for the main screen

+  - Back-End
+    - Database and API selection
+    - Preferred cloud service (even if it's a paid service)
+    - Security measures to be implemented